PSeitz/flexineering/content/posts/binggan.md

 For more information, check out the BPU Trasher repository: https://github.com/pseitz/bpu_trasher

+Stay tuned for a future blog post diving deeper into the BPU Trasher and its impact on benchmarking.

 ### Warmup or No Warmup?
 Generally having a warmup is questionable, as a branch predictor may even learn random number distribution